 Guest reviews are now public sales tools.
 A few strong wellness reviews can change booking rates.

-Infrared saunas13 often appear in positive reviews14 because guests feel clear benefits without discomfort.
+Infrared saunas often appear in positive reviews because guests feel clear benefits without discomfort.

 Comfort leads to positive language